-Children are identified as having SEN through a variety of ways
+Children are identified as having SEND through a variety of ways

-- Children performing below age expected levels - Concerns raised by parents - Concerns raised by teacher, for example behaviour or self esteem - Consultations between teachers and leadership team with regard to progress - Liaison with external agencies - Health or medical diagnosis - Consultation with pre-schools if appropriate
+Children performing below age expected levels

+Concerns raised by parents

+Concerns raised by teacher, for example behaviour or self esteem

+Consultations between teachers and leadership team with regard to progress

+Liaison with external agencies

+Health or medical diagnosis

+Consultation with pre-schools if appropriate

-What should a parent do if they think their child may have SEN?
+What should a parent do if they think their child may have SEND?

-Talk to the class teacher or the SEN co-ordinator Mrs Billingsley.
+Talk to your child' class teacher or the SEND Co-ordinator Mrs. Rachel Billingsley.

 We pride ourselves on building positive relationships with parents.
 Parents have a responsibility to communicate effectively with professionals to support their child's education.
-In working with schools they should communicate regularly and alert them to any concerns they might have and fulfill their obligations under home-school agreements, which set out expectations of both sides.
+In working with schools they should communicate regularly and alert them to any concerns they might have and fulfil their obligations under home-school agreements, which set out expectations of both sides.